Ratchet and Clank (characters)

-Ratchet and Clank are the titular protagonists of the Ratchet & Clank video game series developed by Insomniac Games, starting with the 2002 Ratchet & Clank.
+Ratchet and Clank are the titular main protagonists of the Ratchet & Clank video game series developed by Insomniac Games, starting with the 2002 Ratchet & Clank.
 Ratchet is an anthropomorphic alien creature known as a Lombax, while Clank is an escaped robot (real name: XJ-0461 or Defect B5429671) who soon teams up with him.
-Ratchet was intended to be a mascot character for Sony to use to compete against Nintendo's Mario, Sega's Sonic the Hedgehog and Microsoft's Blinx, replacing Crash Bandicoot in the sixth generation of video game consoles (GameCube, Dreamcast, Xbox and PlayStation 2).
+Ratchet was intended to be a mascot character for Sony to use to compete against Nintendo's Mario, Sega's Sonic the Hedgehog and Microsoft's Blinx, replacing Crash Bandicoot and Spyro in the sixth generation of video game consoles (GameCube, Dreamcast, Xbox and PlayStation 2).

 Concept and creation

 Both Ratchet and Clank were conceived for inclusion in the original Ratchet & Clank.
 Ratchet was originally envisioned by Insomniac Games Vice President of Programming Brian Hastings as a space-traveling reptile alien who would collect various weapons as he progressed through the game; Ratchet's final form was decided upon after Insomniac looked at various terrestrial creatures, such as dogs, rats, and feline features stood out to them because of the sense of agility associated with it.

 Clank spawned from an early idea involving a number of small robots attached to Ratchet, which would perform different functions.
 However, Insomniac realized that having the three robots was both complicated and created confusion about Ratchet's appearance, leading them to have only one robot, Clank.
 Ratchet tends to be headstrong and is usually not afraid to voice his opinion.
 In response to the negative critical reception of Ratchet's personality, Ratchet's personality was altered in Ratchet & Clank: Going Commando to be "less cocky, much more friendly to Clank, and... able to handle himself better in stressful situations without being impetuous."

-In the English versions of the games, Ratchet is voiced by Mikey Kelley in the first Ratchet & Clank and by James Arnold Taylor since the second game.
-Meanwhile, Clank was voiced by David Kaye.
+In the English versions of the games, Ratchet is voiced by Mikey Kelley in the original Ratchet & Clank; James Arnold Taylor takes over starting with the second game.
+Meanwhile, Clank is voiced by David Kaye.